herber4/Adv_Med_Bioinformatics_Lesson/README.md

 # Adv_Med_Bioinformatics_Lesson
-This repo contains a lesson plan created for as an assignment for Advanced Medical Bioinformatics @ Clemson 040623
+This repo contains a lesson plan created as an assignment for Advanced Medical Bioinformatics @ Clemson 040623

-# Isoform expression analysis with STAR-RSEM-DESeq2 pipeline
+# Isoform expression analysis with STAR-RSEM-DESeq2 pipeline, lab overview

+Here we are interested in myeolodysplastic syndrome cases with SF3B1 K700E mutations.
+SF3B1 is a core componenet of the U2 snRNP complex in the spliceosome and is involved in branch point identification and 3' splice site selection.
+It is known that mutation of SF3B1 results in global increases to alternative splicing.
+So, how can splicing factor mutations impact gene expression?

+1. Alternative splicing, through the use of different splice sites, can directly result in differential expression of transcript isoforms.
+2. Alternative splicing may inactivate/activate transcription factors which regulate expression of groups of genes.

+To test this hypothesis, we will utilize bulk RNA-sequencing data from patient CD34+ B cell precursors diagnosed with MDS and positive or negative for the SF3B1 K700E mutation.
+With this data, we will perform transcriptome mapping (STAR) and quantification (RSEM) and use DESeq2 to identify differentially expressed genes between WT and Mutant samples.

+GEO link to data: https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE63569 Link to data source: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5029572/

-## Outline of pipeline
+## Outline of pipeline, learning objectives

 1. fetch reads sratoolkit fastq-dump
 2. generate genome index with star